Jrgamer4u/MIPmachine/docs/CONTRIBUTING.md

-Just Say "OBR Suggestion" at the beginning then say what you report on discord using the bot or Submit in github.
+Just Say "/suggestion" at the beginning then say what you report on discord using the bot or Submit in github.